deepaksood619/deepaksood619.github.io/docs/about-me/experience.md

 Experiences per year is far important than number of years of experience

+## Executive Summary

+I am a highly skilled and experienced engineer with 7+ years of experience with a strong background in data engineering and a proven track record of scaling systems and increasing efficiency.
+I have demonstrated the ability to lead and manage multi-disciplinary teams across various technologies and have expertise in building and maintaining infrastructure using tools such as Grafana, Prometheus, and Kubernetes.
+My experience in implementing microservices architecture and leveraging technologies such as GraphQL and Kafka has greatly enhanced the speed and flexibility of development.
+I have strong communication skills and the ability to work with multiple stakeholders, and I am passionate about mentoring and coaching.

 ## Professional Experience

+### Bake.io, Senior Data Engineer (Mar 2023 - Nov 2023)

+- Working on Databricks to create centralized data warehouse with bronze, silver and gold layers
+- Creating and managing workflows/pipelines for ETL, ELT, Rollups, etc
+- Working with product and data analysts team to drive dashboard, on-chain analytics and company metrics

 ### Stashfin, Engineering Lead (September 2020 - Feb 2023)